woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 // I 【 am familiar with 】 the JavaScript and Java 【 programming languages 】, such as TypeScript, Node, Spring Boot, and Spring Cloud.

-I use Vue and React 【 tech stacks 】 to develop 【 projects 】, and I also 【 implemented 】 a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.
+I use Vue and React 【 tech stacks 】 to develop 【 projects项目 】, and I also 【 implemented 】 a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.

 // I have developed many mini-programs, 【 applications 】 and websites, etc(et cetera)/and stuff/and so on.

 (1)
-In the first company, I was 【 primarily 】 responsible for 【 implementing 】 the two map-related 【 applications 】.
+In the first company, I was 【 primarily主要地 】 responsible for 【 implementing 】 the two map-related 【 applications 】.

 The main function of the first application is to draw layers on Amap or Baidu Map, and then 【 simulate 】 real 【 physical structures 】 such as walls and 【 corridors 】 using different shapes.